 It’s not uncommon to find yourself craving a burrito at two in the morning.
 The great thing about the world we live in today is that you can satisfy that desire almost immediately by plugging a request into an app, then expecting a delivery to your doorstep an hour later.
 The same can be said for (almost) anything else you want.
 We’ve come to expect to get those things at almost any time of the day or night.
 While our relationship with technology is rapidly changing, instant gratification has become a norm.

 The urgency of our wishes isn’t the only technologically induced custom today.
 There is also a desire among consumers to build trusted relationships with brands which embody both transparency and authenticity, especially through social media.
-So, when you’re wondering how your business will keep up with this era, it’s going to take more muscle power than just creating a website and managing your social media accounts.
+So, when you’re wondering how your business will keep up with this era, it’s going to take more muscle power than just creating a website and managing your social media accounts with a social media calendar.
 You’re going to need to be active on those platforms by keeping up with the latest trends.
 In order to keep you on track for what’s in store, we’ve plunged deep into the Web to investigate and compile the major social media trends for 2019.

 01. Chronological feeds are back in the game